mozilla/chromeless/static-files/md/dev-guide/xpi.md

 The Generated XPI
 -----------------

-When we run `cfx xpi` to build the `foo` package into an extension, `foo`'s dependencies are calculated, and a XPI file is generated that combines all required packages, the XPI template, and a few other auto-generated files:
+When we run `cfx xpi` to build the `aardvark` package into an extension, `aardvark`'s dependencies are calculated, and a XPI file is generated that combines all required packages, the XPI template, and a few other auto-generated files: